Simona735/PPDS-assignments/README.md

            for i in range(THREADS_NUM)]
 ```

-The main module initializes the threads, the list of fibonacci sequence elements derived from the number of threads, and also initializes one synchronization object per thread.
+The main module initializes the threads, the list of Fibonacci sequence elements derived from the number of threads, and also initializes one synchronization object per thread.
 The commented line represents the version with the use of semaphores.
 By uncommenting it and commenting out the line below it, we can modify the implementation without affecting the application logic of the program.

 The main mechanism works as follows.
 Each thread has to wait for the previous thread to finish its activity, so the "i" thread will signal to the "i+1" thread that it can start its activity.
 In other words, a thread waits for the preceding thread **before** calculating and signals the following thread **after** calculating.
 See below: